peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Other_Documents></a>
 ## Other Documents

-The following are some additional articles I have written on the topic of randomization and pseudorandom number generation.
+The following are some additional articles I have written on the topic of randomization and pseudorandom variate generation.
 All of them are open-source.

 * [**Random Number Generator Recommendations for Applications**](https://peteroupc.github.io/random.html)
 * [**More Random Sampling Methods**](https://peteroupc.github.io/randomnotes.html)